What makes for a good investment in the event of a crisis?

 Safety in secure vaults

-Since 2015, we have been storing your precious metals at the Free Ports and Warehouses of Geneva.
-We conduct annual audits to ensure the physical counterparts of our clients’ assets.
-In practice, this vault protection guarantees the inviolability of your precious metals.
-In addition, although the vaults are in Switzerland, you do not need to declare your VeraCash account as a foreign account to your tax authority, if it requires such reporting, because we are not a bank!
+Since 2015, we have been storing your precious metals at the Free Ports and Warehouses of Geneva, to keep them safe.
+We conduct annual audits to ensure that our clients’ physical assets in the vaults match what is on paper.
+In addition, although these vaults are in Switzerland, you do not have to declare your VeraCash® account to your tax authority as a foreign account – because we are not a bank!

-Because your VeraCash gold and silver are not recorded as the company’s assets, should the business ever shut down, the euro value of the gold and silver will be redistributed to the members, in the amount of their respective holdings.
-Even though your precious metals are located in Switzerland, VeraCash members’ gold and silver stored at the Free Ports and Warehouses of Geneva are in fact the property of those members.
+Because your VeraCash® gold and silver are not recorded as the company’s assets, should the business ever shut down, the euro value of the gold and silver will be distributed among members as per their respective holdings.
+Even though your precious metals are located in Switzerland, the gold and silver stored at the Geneva Free Ports and Warehouses is, in fact, the property of VeraCash® members.

 Savings with the flexibility of a current account

-While your VeraCash account lets you save in precious metals, VeraCash transfers and the VeraCash card allow you to use your gold and silver like currency!
+While your VeraCash® account lets you save in precious metals, VeraCash® transfers and your VeraCash® card let you use your gold and silver like currency!
 In fact, what currency could be better than gold, whose intrinsic value will never let you down?!